run2fail/locker/docs/configuration.rst

 If you specify ``clone`` make sure that the container to clone from already exists.

+Base images provided by the LXC project can be downloaded with the ``download`` statement and by specifying the particular key value pairs to select the image.
+All key value pairs in the ``download`` sub-tree are provided as arguments to the LXC ``download`` template.

 Please note that while the container's ``name`` is ``foo`` in the YAML file, the actual name of the container on the system will be of the format